jessevig/bertviz/README.md

 BertViz is a tool for visualizing attention in the Transformer model, supporting all models from the [transformers](https://github.com/huggingface/transformers) library (BERT, GPT-2, XLNet, RoBERTa, XLM, CTRL, etc.).
 It extends the [Tensor2Tensor visualization tool](https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/visualization) by [Llion Jones](https://medium.com/@llionj) and the [transformers](https://github.com/huggingface/transformers) library from [HuggingFace](https://github.com/huggingface).

 Blog post:
-* [Deconstructing BERT, Part 2: Visualizing the Inner Workings of Attention](https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1) (Part 1 is not a prerequisite.)
+* [Deconstructing BERT, Part 2: Visualizing the Inner Workings of Attention](https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1) (Part 1 is not a prerequisite)

 Paper:
 * [A Multiscale Visualization of Attention in the Transformer Model](https://arxiv.org/pdf/1906.05714.pdf)